python-trio/trio-asyncio/docs/source/usage.rst

     trio_asyncio.run(async_main, *args)

-Within ``async_main``, calls to :func:`asyncio.get_event_loop` will return the currently-running :class:`trio_asyncio:TrioEventLoop` instance.
+Within ``async_main``, calls to :func:`asyncio.get_event_loop` will return the currently-running :class:`trio_asyncio.TrioEventLoop` instance.
 See :ref:`below <cross-calling>` on how to use it to actually call async code.

 Equivalently, wrap your main loop (or any other code that needs to talk to